 RLIT 105(F) SEM Pathway to Proficiency

-The course taught in Italian aims primarily to fine-tune the student's speaking, reading, and writing ability while introducing the formal study of Italian culture and society by analyzing short literary texts, articles, films, and plays.
-This course will also explore Italy's lesser-known cultural and natural sites in an attempt to highlight what Italy has to offer in terms of eco-friendly and sustainable tourism and cultural diversity.
-In the wake of Black Lives Matter's quest for social justice, a part of this course will be dedicated to Italian black writers and artists to explore how the Italian colonial past affects Italy's racial discourse and the construction of its national identity.
-Students will review and expand the previous semesters' grammar structures to achieve a higher level of fluency and sophistication in language production.
+The course aims primarily to enhance the student's speaking, reading, and writing ability while introducing the formal study of Italian culture and society by analyzing short literary texts, articles, films, shows, and podcasts.
+In addition, students will review and expand the previous semesters' grammar structures to achieve a higher level of fluency and sophistication in language production.
 Italian 105 is intended for study-abroad returnees and other advanced speakers; students who have been particularly successful in Italian 101-102 are also encouraged to enroll.
-The course is taught in person. [ more ]
+The class is conducted entirely in Italian. [ more ]